reflectoring/reflectoring.github.io/content/blog/2024/2024-06-10-unit-test-for-architecture-using-archunit.md

 It is a best practice that the presentation layer depends on the business layer, which in turn depends on the data layer.
 Now, let us enforce this principle in our architectural test using ArchUnit.
 We will also enforce a naming principle.

-Before writing our tests, we must add the archunit-junit5  dependency to the gradle or maven build file.
+Before writing our tests, we must add the archunit-junit5  dependency to the gradle or maven build file:

 ```groovy
 testImplementation 'com.tngtech.archunit:archunit-junit5:1.3.0'